 \subsection{Attack Objective}

-The attack objectives are designed to assess the quality of the generated adversarial video $G(X')$ through the evaluation function $f(\cdot)$.
-Given the inherently spatiotemporal nature of video data, we consider semantic and temporal objectives to comprehensively guide and assess the attack performance.
+The attack objectives instantiate the evaluation function $f(\cdot)$ that assesses the quality of a generated video $V$.
+Grounded in the two principal evaluation dimensions of video generation~\cite{huang2024vbench}, we define a semantic objective and a temporal objective, which jointly guide the optimization and assess the attack performance from complementary perspectives.